Native Account Abstraction with EOF

 entry_points_section := (entry_point_role, target_section_index, target_section_flags)+

-For regular calls to the contract, the execution always starts at the first byte of code section 0, and pc
+For legacy transaction types, validation is part of the protocol, and the execution always starts at the first byte of code section 0, and pc

-defines alternative indexes of code sections to start the execution for system calls.
+defines alternative indexes of code sections to start the execution for EIP-7701 Call Frames.

 This is reserved for execution of special roles in the entry_point_role